Changelog

 Diagnostics redesign

-Config diffs in Studio
+Config diffs in the SDK Studio

-You can now see the changes you’re making to the Stainless Config and the OpenAPI spec before you save them.
+See changes you’re making to the Stainless Config and the OpenAPI spec before you save them.

 x-stainless-deprecation-message